Prices from £15.00

 -

-Aciclovir works to prevent the herpes virus from growing and invading your body.
-It stops the virus from multiplying as it cannot make the DNA it needs to make copies of itself and spread.
-This helps to heal your infection and gives your immune system time to fight the virus.
+Aciclovir works by stopping the herpes virus from multiplying after symptoms have started.
+It does this by stopping it from making the DNA it needs to make copies of itself and spread.
+This helps to heal your infection and helps your immune system fight the virus quicker than it would without help.

 -